pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/docker.md

 We recommend you [run behind a proxy](https://pydio.com/fr/docs/cells/v1/run-behind-proxy) to encrypt the content you want to publish over the internet.

-A proxy can also be setup as docker containers using the [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) containers.
+The [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) containers can also be used to setup your proxy.